input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 ```html
 <script language="javascript" src="all.js" defer></script>
 ```
-This references the `all.js` file that we talked about in the first example.
+This references the `all.js` file that we described in the first example.
 So, if we had a HTML document with content, and we wanted to modify it via Haskell, we'd just have to include our program with the `script` tag!

 ## Conclusion